 The cooldown period is added to the conversion window and this defines the entire step length.
 Naturally, this can change depending on which cooldown limit is hit first – the play days limit can be hit before the calendar limit and at this point, the player would move to the next step.

 Once a campaign is running you can use the report builder at the bottom of the campaign summary page, or any of the analysis tools to build reports based on this campaign.
-Out of game messaging uses a variety of automated events to track campaign targeting, delivery, open rates etc. Make sure you have the relevant events in your event schema so you can build analysis and reports on your campaigns.
+Out-of-game messaging uses a variety of automated events to track campaign targeting, delivery, open rates etc. Make sure you have the relevant events in your event schema so you can build analysis and reports on your campaigns:

-- a sendGridEmail event will be sent automatically from the sendGrid email platform to indicate delivery success or failure along with other state changes such as Open, Click etc. This event can be used to measure the click thru rate and conversions on your campaigns.
+- a sendGridEmail event will be sent automatically from the sendGrid email platform to indicate delivery success or failure along with other state changes such as Open, Click etc. This event can be used to measure the click through rate and conversions on your campaigns.